ufosc/cli-workshop/2-fun-with-files/FILES.md

 Hunter|Alice|Bob|Dakota|Logan|Andrew|Bob|Fred|Jon|Logan
 ```

-You can change the number of files you want to see with the -n flag.
+You can change the number of lines you want to see with the -n flag.

 ```bash
     $ head -n1 test.txt